Updated Pandemic Re-Emergence Guide

 - Do keep touch with people by phone or by using appropriate technology

 Suggestion 2: Stress Management

-Psychological stress disrupts immune regulation and is specifically associated with increased pro-inflammatory cytokines .
-Various mindfulness techniques such as meditation, breathing exercises, guided imagery, etc. reduce stress, reduce inflammatory products and do not appear to increase inflammatory cytokines.
+Psychological stress disrupts immune regulation and is specifically associated with increased pro-inflammatory cytokines.
+Various mindfulness techniques such as meditation, breathing exercises, guided imagery, etc. reduce stress, reduce inflammatory products, and do not appear to increase inflammatory cytokines.
 (18)

 Suggestion 3: use supplements that have been prescribed by your physician

 - Zinc is essential for immune function.
-Coronavirus appear to be susceptible to the viral inhibitory actions of zinc.
+Coronavirus appears to be susceptible to the viral inhibitory actions of zinc.
 Zinc may prevent coronavirus entry into cells, and appears to reduce coronavirus virulence.
-Typical daily dosing of zinc is 15 mg–30 mg daily.
+The typical daily dosing of zinc is 15 mg–30 mg daily.
 Lozenges can potentially direct protective effects in the upper respiratory tract.
 Epigallocatechine gallate (EGCG) from green tea has been found to have antiviral activity against a wide range of DNA and RNA viruses, especially in the early stages of infection by preventing viral attachment, entry and membrane fusion.
 EGCG, is a zinc ionophore, thereby potentially enhancing the antiviral actions of zinc.
 Quercetin, found in onions and apples, functions as a zinc ionophore, chelating zinc and transporting it into the cell cytoplasm.
 This could, theoretically, enhance the anti-viral actions of zinc.
 (18)

 - Selenium has been shown to be helpful in supporting immune function

 - Vitamin A is useful when a deep cough is present